 If an employer refuses to report an injury to their insurer, the injured worker may contact the insurance company and do so directly.
 If the employee is unsure of their workers’ comp insurance provider, they can contact the state’s workers’ comp board for assistance.

 How long does an employer have to report an injury?

-According to best practices, employers should provide the injured employee with a workers’ compensation claim form and written workers’ compensation rights within 24 hours of being notified of the injury.
-They should then submit a “First Report of Illness or Injury” form to the insurer as soon as possible and according to the insurer’s timeline.
+The official claims process can begin immediately after the employer is informed.
+Best practice states that you should provide the injured employee with a workers’ comp injury form and written workers’ compensation rights within 24 hours of being notified of the injury.
+The claims form or “First Report of Illness or Injury”, depending on the state, typically includes important details of the event such as:

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
-As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
+As laws change regularly, it is advisable to refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.